Playboy Model Crystal Hefner Searches for Root Cause of Brain Fog and Anxiety

 Concerned about the air quality and the possibility of mold in the area, she eventually brought in a mold inspector who told her, “There’s mold everywhere.
 There’s fungus in these vents right above where you’ve been sitting for the last 8 years.”

 While living in the Playboy mansion, Playmate Crystal Hefner began experiencing brain fog, anxiety, and other health issues.
 In a candid conversation with Dr. Daniel Amen, she explored what might have been causing these problems.

-Share on XMOLD, MENTAL HEALTH, AND BRAIN FOG
+Brain SPECT imaging studies show that exposure to toxins, such as mold, harms the brain and is associated with overall decreased cerebral blood flow in a pattern called scalloping.
+Research indicates that mold causes inflammation in the brain and can lead to emotional, cognitive, and behavioral dysfunction.
 For example, a study in Archives of Environmental Health involving 100 people found that mold exposure led to impaired cognition and emotional issues in every one of the study participants.
 A 2020 animal study in Brain, Behavior, and Immunity involved administering toxic or nontoxic Stachybotrys spores or a saline solution in the nose.
 The toxic spores increased immune response in the hippocampus and both toxic and nontoxic spores reduced neurogenesis—new cell growth—and led to marked memory decline.
 An increase in anxiety-like behavior was also noted from the nontoxic spores.
+In humans, exposure to toxic mold has been linked to a range of psychological and cognitive symptoms, including:- Anxiety

 - Depression